sqnguyen829/react-pokemon-search-baseReact-vs-hooks-vs-redux/redux/Redux.md

 **Side note**
-Kept the hooks built in the pokemon cards
+Kept some hooks from the hooks version

 A reminder that this is probaly not the best usage of Redux since this app is such a small app.